 Discover Cohoes

 Embark on a spring day trip to Cohoes for outdoor adventures, unique dining experiences and live performing arts.
 Begin your exploration of Spindle City with an afternoon at Cohoes Falls.
 Venture to Falls View Park or Overlook Park to marvel at the impressive waterfall measuring roughly 1,000 feet across and up to 90 feet high.
 Wander across the 192-foot-long pedestrian bridge for picture-perfect views.
 After admiring the second largest waterfall in New York State, explore the city's emerging culinary scene.
 Savor craft beer from Bye-i Brewing or Table 41 Brewing, both located on the newly revitalized Remsen Street.
 Enjoy classic diner fare at The Tiny Diney, homestyle Lebanese cuisine at Teta Marie's, your favorite Italian dishes at Anthony's Italian Restaurant or craft cocktails and dishes with locally-sourced ingredients at Cafe Monocle.
 Cap off the Spindle City day trip with live theater at the historic Cohoes Music Hall.
-Playhouse Stage Company is welcoming back live audiences for "I Love You, You’re Perfect, Now Change", running from April 30 to May 9.
+Playhouse Stage Company is welcoming audiences for "Spring Awakening" running from April 12 to April 28.

 Tour USS Slater DE766

 All-aboard the USS Slater DE766, the last Destroyer Escort afloat in the United States!
-Moored on the Hudson River at intersection of Broadway and Quay Street, the historic ship opens for her 24th season in Albany on April 7.
+Moored on the Hudson River at intersection of Broadway and Quay Street, the historic ship opens for her 2024 season in Albany on April 3.
 Plan a day trip to downtown Albany to discover this floating museum on a guided tour, offered every 30 minutes.
 Walk in the footsteps of heroes as you explore the ship deck-by-deck and learn the stories about the brave men who lived and fought on board the ship.
 No reservations are required, but visitors can call ahead to reserve a time slot.
-Masks are required, tour groups will be kept small and the ship will be disinfected regularly.

 Explore by CDPHP Cycle!